conormckenzie/reasoning-engine/README.md

 ## Overview
 An AI system designed to exceed human-level problem-solving in general contexts by:
 1. Encoding knowledge in a human-readable graph,
-2. Performing explicit and auditable reasoning,
+2. Performing explicit and auditable reasoning, focusing on logical inference with transparency and auditability,
 3. Incorporating new information via data ingestion algorithms assisted by LLMs, and
 4. Enhancing knowledge accuracy and predictive power through refinement algorithms.